NodeScriptLang/guides/src/faqs/terms-&-conditions.md

 1.  **DATA PROTECTION**

-1. UBIO shall, in providing the Services, comply with its [privacy policy](https://ub.io/privacy-policy) (“**UBIO Privacy Policy**”) in relation to the privacy and security of the Client Data, as such document may be amended from time to time by UBIO in its sole discretion.
+1. NodeScript via UBIO shall, in providing the Services, comply with its [privacy policy](./privacy-policy.md) (“**NodeScript Privacy Policy**”) in relation to the privacy and security of the Client Data, as such document may be amended from time to time by UBIO in its sole discretion.

 1. Both parties will comply with all applicable requirements of the Data Protection Legislation.
 This Clause 9.2 is in addition to, and does not relieve, remove or replace, a party's obligations or rights under the Data Protection Legislation.